tunagohan/GachaPlus/README.md

 ### 2) Modify Chest

-Enter the following command and left-click on the "Chest" you want to enable.
+Enter the following command and right-click on the "Chest" you want to enable.

 `/gachaplus modify sample_gacha`